Adding an alias to a mailbox shows the error: Error executing request. An Azure Active…

 Keep on reading: Complete migration batch with PowerShell »

 In this article, you learned why Outlook prompts for password after migration to Office 365.
 The solution to this problem is to enable modern authentication in Microsoft 365 admin center.
-After that, configure a registry key on the systems that are using Outlook.
+After that, configure a registry key on the systems that use Outlook.
 The registry key will force Outlook to make use of Modern Authentication.

 Did you enjoy this article?
 You may also like Hybrid Configuration Wizard fails to connect.
 Don’t forget to follow us and share this article.